ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/updateworkspace.md

 ## Workspace Application Log in setup (Optional)

-Although it is recommended you access FASTdesk through the URL, you can also access your desktop through the **Citrix Workspace** Launcher.
+Although it is recommended you access FastDesk through the URL, you can also access your desktop through the **Citrix Workspace** Launcher.
 If you prefer to login directly to the **Citrix Workspace** application, you can do so.
 Simply click your windows start menu button and search for `"Citrix Workspace Application"`.
 After launching the **Citrix Workspace** application, you will be asked to add an account.
 See **image** below.

 ![Image 10 Add an account](files/addaccountworkspace.png "Image 10: Add an account")